iarsystems/iar-vsc-build/docs/pages/User guide/debugging.md

 Some information about the used config parameters:

-* `iarvsc.outFile`: The path to the output file to flash on the target.
-Use a path relative from your workspace folder and use the following construction for the *program* property of the launch
-  config: `${workspaceFolder}/${config:iarvsc.outFile}`.
 * `iarvsc.debugger`: The path to the debugger to use.
 In case your debugger is on your `PATH` environment you can just enter the debugger executable like `arm-none-eabi-gdb.exe`, otherwise, use the absolute path to the debugger.